Mitchellvan/my-first-website/README.md

 This is my very first web page I'm creating using the tools and knowledge provived by CodeInstitute.

-On this site we have used HTML, GIT and GITHUB so far and I'm looking forward to exploring more in the modules to come.
+On this site we have used HTML, CSS, GIT and GITHUB so far and I'm looking forward to exploring more in the modules to come.

 ### My goals
 * Build the base knowledge for Web Developement